-Today, we are pleased to announce the 0.4.2 release, this release not only brings some new functionalities to the platform, it also answers a question that we get asked several times: what is the difference between Polyaxon and Kubeflow?
+Today, we are pleased to announce the 0.4.2 release of our MLOps platform, this release not only brings some new functionalities to the platform, it also answers a question that we get asked several times: what is the difference between Polyaxon and Kubeflow?

 Kubeflow is an open, community driven project to make it easy to deploy and manage an ML stack on Kubernetes